chuzarski/csi3660-project-related/README.md

 # Project Checklist

+This repository holds scripts and files related to my CSI-3600 Final project

 - Service In General
     - [X] Working service
     - [X] At least one admin group and one normal user group